 One of the things I really fell in love with about New York was the sheer number of museums and art galleries in the city.
 From the big and famous, to the tiny and totally obscure, there are so many museums to choose from all over the city.
-So, I’ve listed six of New York’s coolest museums that I’d love to explore or re-visit on my next trip.
+So, I’ve listed six of the coolest museums in NYC that I’d love to explore or re-visit on my next trip.

 American Museum of Natural History

 Yes, it’s probably the most famous museum in the city – especially thanks to its starring role in Night at the Museum – but it’s still one of the coolest museums in New York.
-The American Museum of Natural History is one of the attractions on the CityPASS card and it’s a great one to start with.
+The American Museum of Natural History is a great one to start with.

 Hall of Ocean Life at the Museum of Natural History